joshhornby/joshhornby.github.io/_posts/2026-01-30-running-effective-one-to-ones.md

 ## The Basics

+### Frequency matters

-Frequency matters.
-Weekly or Fortnightly is ideal for most teams.
+Weekly or fortnightly is ideal for most teams.
 Monthly is too rare to build a real relationship.
 In your [first 90 days](/your-first-90-days-as-tech-lead), establishing this rhythm is one of the most important things you can do.

-Don't cancel.
+### Don't cancel

 Cancelling a 1:1 sends a message: you're not a priority.
 If you absolutely must reschedule, reschedule rather than cancel.
 The meeting should happen every week, even if it's shorter than usual.

-Let them set the agenda.
+### Let them set the agenda

 The 1:1 belongs to them, not you.
 Ask what they want to discuss.
 If they don't have anything, that's useful information too.
 Either things are going smoothly or they don't feel comfortable raising issues.

-Take notes.
+### Take notes

 Not during the meeting necessarily, but after.
 What did you discuss?
 What did you commit to?
 What should you follow up on?
 Without notes, you'll forget, and forgotten commitments wear away trust.

 ## Questions That Work